When it comes to the Ceramic Space

 According to bonfe.com this can save you up to 15% in heating costs

-If you want to save even more on your heating bill, if you can find them, looks for an energy star appliance.
+If you want to save even more on your heating bill if you can find them, look for an Energy Star appliance.

 Though you may not be able to knock every one of these suggestions off the list, there are a bunch of useful and actionable steps you can take to save any more money on your heating.